vsislab/Matterport3D-Layout/README.md

 # Welcome to Matterport3d-Layout Dataset website.
 <p align="justify">
 We construct a new [Dataset](#dataset) for layout estimation, which contains pixel-wise depth label for the dominant planes of the room images.
 Our [dataset](#dataset) uses the indoor images and depth maps from the Matterport3D dataset [1], which has large-scale RGB-D data in indoor scenes.
-All the images have the resolution of 1024x1280.
-All images have their origins in the top-left of the image.
+All the images have the resolution of 1024x1280 with their origins in the top-left of the image.
 </p>
 <p align="justify">
 The original Matterport3D dataset includes 90 distinct buildings. we randomly split the dataset by the buildings.
 The training set includes 64 buildings with a total of 4939 images.
 The validation set includes 6 buildings with 456 images.
 The testing data includes the rest 20 buildings with a total of 1965 images.
 The dataset contains the following data field: